Longfellow (horse): Racing career

 In 1871, Longfellow was entered in a match race at Lexington, Kentucky against a horse called Pilgrim.
 On the night before the race, Harper slept at Longfellow's head in a barn at the old Kentucky Association track.
 In the middle of the night, Harper was awakened by a rattling at the locked barn door.
 An unseen man asked to see Longfellow, but Harper ordered him to leave.
 Early the next morning came the news that Harper's sister Betsy and his brother Jacob, also both elderly, had been murdered in John's small cottage at Nantura.
 They had been hacked to death by a hatchet.
 All three were childless.
 If John had been home that night and was killed along with his brother and sister, the estate would have been divided among several nephews.
 It was suspected that a nephew named Adam Harper had committed the murders.
 Wallace Harper, another nephew, openly accused Adam of the crimes.
 Even though considerable evidence was mounted against Adam Harper, he was never charged.
-Upon his death, Harper (who had had Adam investigated privately, but never revealed the results) left the homestead and his horse stock to another nephew, Frank Harper.
+Upon his death, Harper (who had had Adam investigated privately, but never revealed the results) left the homestead and his horse stock to another nephew, Frank B. Harper.

 "Ole Longfellow!
 Thah's a hoss 'At I des p'nounce The Boss...nuthin' like him anywhere, Skims the earth or flies the air!"